 Therapy dogs can help relieve pain in the ER

 Therapy dogs have long visited nursing homes and schools — even disaster sites — offering comfort to humans.
-A new study shows that a 10-minute visit from therapy dogs can help relieve patients' pain in the emergency room.
+A new study shows that a 10-minute visit from a therapy dog can help relieve patients' pain in the emergency room.

 The research from the University of Saskatchewan, published in the journal PLOS on Wednesday, found that ER patients who were visited by a therapy dog reported less pain than those who weren't.